Cite this

 Suppose we are given some arbitrary source, we have multiple channels to choose from, and we can design any type of encoder we want, provided that it only encodes 1 source message at a time.
 What channel will allow us to transmit the most information?
 How much information will we be able to transmit?
 Will this channel also be the best for any other different source?

-The answer to the last question is no. Even with freedom to design the encoder as we see fit, some sources are channels are inherently better “matched" to one another.
-Furthermore, there is no guarantee that for a given source and a given channel that we’ll be able to achieve the channel capacity.
+The answer to the last question is no. Even with freedom to design the encoder as we see fit, some sources and channels are inherently better “matched” to one another.
+Furthermore, for a given source and channel, it may not be possible to achieve the channel capacity when encoding one message at a time.

 Intuitively, how well a source and channel are “matched” is determined by how well our best encoder maps more probable source outcomes to 1) inputs with less noisy outputs and 2) inputs whose outputs don’t overlap with those of other inputs.
 The process of creating an encoder to perform this matching is also known as joint source-channel coding.

 Figure 14 shows an example of the differences in information transmission that occur when matching different source distributions to different channels.
-There are two noisy channels (Figure 14a): The first channel (the “symmetric channel") has inputs that are all equally noisy and all have outputs that overlap equally.
-The second channel (the “asymmetric channel") also has equally noisy inputs, but their outputs are not equally overlapping with one another: it has two pairs of inputs whose outputs overlap less with each other than do the outputs within each pair.
+There are two noisy channels (Figure 14a): The first channel (the “symmetric channel") has inputs that all have equally noisy outputs that overlap equally.
+The second channel (the “asymmetric channel") also has inputs with equally noisy outputs, but those outputs are not equally overlapping with one another: it has two pairs of inputs whose outputs overlap less with each other than do the outputs within each pair.

 For the symmetric channel, the optimal encoder for the symmetric source is able to transmit more information than the optimal encoder for the asymmetric source, but for the asymmetric channel, the reverse is true (Figure 14c).
 In the latter case, this occurs because the encoder is able to map each of source’s two most highly probable messages (\(\textcolor{#009B55}{\texttt{green}}\) and \(\textcolor{gray}{\texttt{gray}}\)) to distinct subsets of channel inputs that overlap less at the output.
 This is not possible for the symmetric source, because all of its messages are equally probable.